Looking to Schedule a Tour, or Have B&B Questions? Contact Us Today! 405-760-9984

-At The Monastery, we offer daily room freshening.
+At The Monastery, we pride ourselves on clean and neat rooms.
 With permission to enter your room (or request by door hanger) we empty the trash, and replace used towels.
 If staying multiple days, the sheets will be changed upon request.

 Most bed and breakfasts these days offer private baths.

 ***All of our guest rooms at The Monastery have their own private bathroom.
 We do not have any shared bathrooms.***

 ***At The Monastery you can reach someone for anything you need.
 Please just keep in mind that running a bed and breakfast is a tiring job with long days.
 We appreciate if you call with standard requests between the hours of 11am and 8pm unless it is an immediate need.***